cxs-css/cxs/README.md

 cxs is a css-in-js solution to dynamically create stylesheets with a functional approach

+---

+## Utility Notes
+- 100% utility style approach
+- Every declaration becomes its own rule
+- `<prop>-<value>` string is hashed to create classname
+- `<pseudo>-<prop>-<value>`
+- `<media>-<prop>-<value>`
+- should this handle nested selectors at all?
+- cache of hashed classnames
+- needs to account for ordering of shorthand vs normal properties
+- account for media query ordering - declaration order might be fine

+---

 ## Features
 - 5.6KB gzipped
 - Avoids collisions with consistently hashed classnames